Fun Things to Do with Kids in Toronto in July

 July 1

-Celebrate Canada’s birthday with a parade that departs Dieppe Park at 10:30am and winds its way through East York’s streets to Stan Wadlow Park.
+Celebrate Canada’s birthday in East York with a parade that departs Dieppe Park at 10:30am and winds its way through East York’s streets to Stan Wadlow Park.
 Then starting at around 11am, party in Stan Wadlow Park where there will be an artisan market, a full day of live entertainment and an extensive kids’ section that includes midway-style rides and games.
 And for the adults, there’s the Muddy York beer garden.
 All this action is located just steps away from an outdoor pool and splash pad, so bring your swimsuits.
 The day caps off with fireworks; those will brighten the sky at around 10pm.
 Access to this event is free but the midway rides are extra.

 Other Canada Day Events & Firework Displays